-Prof Chopra, from the Indian Heart Failure working group, describes how useful meeting other working groups is while his working group is still in its formative years.
+Prof. Chopra, from the Indian Heart Failure working group, describes how useful meeting other working groups is while his is still in its formative years.

 Programme Declaration Ministerial support

 The Croatian Government will hold the rotating presidency of the Council of the EU from 1 January to 30 June 2020.
 During its six months at the helm of the EU, it is committed to emphasise the importance of heart failure, including advanced heart failure, at EU ministerial level and to hold a ministerial event on best standards of care for heart failure patients.

 HFA Summit 2018, held in Vilnius, Lithuania on 27 October 2018

 A glimpse of the HFA Summit, held in Krakow, Poland on 4 November 2017